 My Nielsen TV viewing diary makes no mention of streaming content.
 Feels so 20th century. #wkbnch

 My plan for the tweet was to share how out of touch “the experts” were, highlighting the importance of relevant survey design.
-The tweet was retweeted five times, favorited by a couple users, then disappeared into the milieu of the twitterverse.
+The tweet was retweeted five times, favorited by a couple of users, then disappeared into the milieu of the Twitterverse.
 I went about my week charting my family’s TV watching habits as best I could.
 Each time I entered information I wrote “streaming” and “Netflix” where it wanted me to input the television channel (our family has an antenna but it only gets used when thunderstorms are approaching).
 As I scribbled streaming show after show into its tabled grid I winced that someone at Nielsen would have to decipher how to input my data.
 After the week was over, I mailed the diaries back to Nielsen to join the rest of their kind.

 A few months later, I was contacted about my Nielsen tweet by Emily Steel, who writes about television and media business at the New York Times.
 She was working on a piece about Nielsen and interviewed me to get my thoughts about the TV Viewing Diary.
-Over the course of the interview I was part TV-watcher and part design researcher, bouncing back and forth between perspectives on the TV Viewing Diary and its impact.
-A few months later, photographer Kevin Michael Briggs was at my house to take some photographs and today, Emily’s article, Nielsen Plays Catch-Up as Streaming Era Wreaks Havoc on TV Raters was published at the New York Times’ website.
+Over the course of the interview, I was part TV-watcher and part design researcher, bouncing back and forth between perspectives on the TV Viewing Diary and its impact.
+A few months later, photographer Kevin Michael Briggs was at my house to take some photographs, and today, Emily’s article, Nielsen Plays Catch-Up as Streaming Era Wreaks Havoc on TV Raters was published on the New York Times’ website.
 Tomorrow it’ll be in print.

 So kids, here’s a reminder: be careful what you tweet.

 What Does the TV Viewing Diary Have to do with Design?